 DO NOT change the engine governor settings or overspeed the engine.
 The governor has been factory set for maximum safe engine operating speed.
+The fixed main jet carburetor is designed to deliver the correct fuel-to-air mixture to the engine under all operating conditions.
+The high idle is set at the factory and cannot be adjusted.
+The low idle mixture screw is also set at the factory and normally does not need adjustment.
+The only adjustment normally made to the carburetor is to set the idle speed.
+However, if the engine exhibits any of the following symptoms, it may be necessary to adjust or service the carburetor: black, sooty exhaust smoke; lack of power; engine miss or backfire; hard to start; rough running; stalls at low idle speed.

-The carburetor is designed to deliver the correct fuel-to-air mixture to the engine under all operating conditions.
-Fuel mixture settings are set at the factory and are not adjustable.
-If the engine is hard to start, runs roughly, or stalls at low idle speed, it may be necessary to adjust or service the carburetor.
 NOTE: Due to the technical requirements of modern carburetors, refer to the Kohler Service Manual or contact an authorized Kohler engine dealer for carburetor adjustments and service not described in this section.